Free Log Home Information

 Gasket Material, Design, and Installation (180Kb) a 1-page sheet about the gasket (rubber seal), that Natural Log Homes uses inside their grooves and notches.
 NLH uses a rubber seal that they designed, tested, and that they have made just for them -- it is not an off-the-shelf item available anywhere else.
 Good close up photos of how it is installed in logs.

-Log Building Standards, ILBA Log Building News, and more . . . . .
-The International Log Builders Association (ILBA website), produced this stanard and it is filled with useful and great information.
+Effective Practices & Methods, Log Building Standards (Old) , ILBA Log Building News, and more . . . . .
+The International Log Builders Association (ILBA website), produced the original log building standard and it is filled with useful and great information.
 The Committee that wrote the Standards were many of the most experienced and highly regarded log home builders in North America.
-The members of the ILBA adopt and revise the Standards annually.
-Robert Chambers wrote the Commentary sections that describe in ordinary language what the standard means.
+The members of the ILBA adopted the new Effective Practices & Methods to replace the old Standards.
+(Robert Chambers wrote the Commentary for the EP&M that describe in ordinary language what the Practices & Methods mean.)

 Log Builder Interview Form (28 Kb) A 3-page form that can be used when you call or talk with log builders - - interviewing them as possible builders for your home.
 The questions are good, and it's also a way to organize your knowledge of several log building companies to make comparing them easier for you.
 This is an excerpt from the ILBA booklet, "From Land to Lockup."